CowKeyMan/SBWT-Search/documentation/Documents/WorkflowDocumentation/Tools.rst

 kseq++
 ++++++

 kseq++ is a program to read FASTA/Q files.
-Its repository is at https://github.com/cartoonist/kseqpp and it needs to be installed.
-Unfortunately we cannot simply include it.
+Its repository is at https://github.com/cartoonist/kseqpp and we install it directly using cmake.
+However, it may neeed a dependency which is zlib.

 Installation
 ------------